Scott-Ian/Mr.-Roboger-s-Neighborhood/README.md

 ## Notes

 _The "robogerResponse" function within scripts.js contains a line of commented out code.
 This code review was solved as intended using a loop.
 However, while keeping in the functioning loop code (function: populateResponseArray) I also rewrote that code with a recursive function (recursivePopulateResponseArray).
-The recursive code fulfills the same function, to populate an array with every number from 0 - user input, and saves a single line of code!_
+The recursive code fulfills the same purpose, to populate an array with every number from 0 - user input, and saves a single line of code!_

 ## Known Bugs